programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 The package “rtweet” is an implementation of calls designed to collect and organize Twitter data via Twitter’s REST and stream Application Program Interfaces (API), which can be found at the following URL: <https://developer.twitter.com/en/docs>.[^4]

 If you have not already acquired some Twitter data and wish to follow the coding examples step-by-step, you can use your Twitter account and the `search_tweets()` function from the “rtweet” package to import Twitter data into your R environment.
-This will return up to 18000 tweets from the past 10 days.
+This will return up to 18000 tweets from the past 9 days.
+18000 is choosen as a high number to ensure that we get all the tweets available.
 The data will be structured in the form of a "dataframe".
 Much like a spreadsheet, a dataframe organizes your data into a two-dimensional table of rows and columns.
 By copying the chunk of code below, you will be able to generate a dataframe based on a free-text search of the term “sesamestreet” to follow our example.
 The *q* parameter represents your query.
 This is where you type the content you are interested in retrieving.
 The *n* parameter determines how many tweets will be returned.

     sesamestreet_data <- search_tweets(q = "sesamestreet", n = 18000)

 # Step 1: Chronological exploration of a Dataset

 Exploring a dataset’s chronological dimensions can facilitate the first analytical review of your data.
 If you are studying a single phenomenon’s evolution over time (as was the case in our study of specific events that spurred discussions around *Sesame Street*), understanding how this phenomenon gained traction and/or how interest dwindled can be revealing as to it significance.
 It can be the first step in understanding how all of the collected data relates to the phenomenon over time.
 Analysis of timely dispersion could relate not only to a single event but rather to a dataset’s total distribution based on a set of categories.
 For instance, if you were working on data from the National Gallery, you might want to explore the distribution of its collections according to different periods in art history in order to establish which periods are better represented in the dataset.
 Knowledge of the timely dispersion of the overall dataset can help contextualize the individual datapoints selected for close reading in [Step 3](#step-3-reproducible-and-systematic-selection-of-datapoints-for-close-reading), because it will give you an idea of how a specific datapoint relates to the chronology of the entire dataset compared to all the other datapoints.

 ## Example of a dataset's timely dispersion: Twitter data

 In this example, you will find out how much *Sesame Street* was talked about on Twitter during a given period of time.
 You will also see how many tweets used the official hashtag "\#sesamestreet" during that period.

 In the following operation, you begin with some data processing before moving on to produce a visualisation.
 You are asking the data a two-part question:

 - First of all, you want to know the dispersal of the tweets over time.
 - Secondly, you want to know how many of these tweets contain a the hashtag "\#sesamestreet".

 The second question, in particular, requires some data wrangling before it is possible to answer.